 - Events and have site-visits help you to get first-hand experience from different healthcare, medical and digital health companies.

 The 2 year (120 ECTS) curriculum comprises the following modules:

-Most of the jobs are involved in changing the current processes of health care and digitalizing health care delivery for improved quality, access and efficiency.
-This shows the need for innovation and new technologies in health care.
+Most of the jobs are involved in changing the current processes of health care and digitalising health care delivery for improved quality and access.
+Many of our alumni are working in or have co-founded digital health start-ups.
+This shows the need for innovation and new technologies in healthcare.